 I recently read that since the start of the wars with Iraq and Afghanistan, over 17,ooo American soldiers have been catastrophically wounded, and the military has treated 1,559 amputee soldiers, many who are double amputees.
 With advances in better protected vehicles, body armor and improved medical care, more soldiers who would have been killed in the past are now wounded amputees.
 There are more people now than at any other time in history who are working to overcome the limitations imposed by disabilities.
 (World Magazine, “Walking Wounded,” by Edward Lee Pitts, 11/17/2012.)

-As a former soldier and now as an attorney who helps people navigate through the insurance claims process after having sustained catastrophic injuries from vehicle or workplace accidents, I am particularly interested in and well aware of the impact such injuries have on an injured person’s future and family.
+As a former soldier and now as an attorney, along with the spinal cord injury lawyer in Ontario, who helps people navigate through the insurance claims process after having sustained catastrophic injuries from vehicle or workplace accidents, I am particularly interested in and well aware of the impact such injuries have on an injured person’s future and family.
 As families and friends prepare for holiday gatherings, here are some tips for putting others at ease.

 The following are some courtesy tips provided by the United Spinal Association: